byverdu/Curriculum/README.md

 # Online Version for my CV

-My Curriculum Vitae online

-### Why?

-A different way to present your Curriculum Vitae
+My Curriculum Vitae online, just a different way to present your Curriculum Vitae. :rocket:

 This CV is done using [Prismjs](https://prismjs.com/index.html) and Github pages.